Animal Husbandry

 • Overfishing can disrupt marine food chains, causing irreversible damage to marine ecosystems.
 Aquaculture lessens the need for excessive fishing.
 It allows marine environments to recover and regenerate.

-Government Initiatives to Boost Aquaculture
+What are the Government Initiatives to Boost Aquaculture in India?

 Being rich in resources, India has a huge potential for developing fisheries, generating employment opportunities, earning foreign exchange and strengthening food security.
 Thus, there are several government schemes to promote fish farming in India.